 Where taxable services are provided as a minor and ancillary part of a single composite supply of exempt insurance related services, the entire supply will be exempt.
-More information on this can be found in section 11.
+More information can be found in section 11.

 8.2.3 Services supplied in settlement of a claim

 UK law also specifically excludes services supplied in settlement of an insurance claim from the exemption.
 For example, where a pipe bursts and the insurer pays for a plumber to repair the damage so that the insured party receives plumber’s services rather than a sum of money from the insurer in settlement of the claim, the plumber’s services are not insurance related and will be liable to VAT in the normal way.

 For more information on insurance claims see section 5.

 Provided you’re an insurance broker or agent acting in an intermediary capacity (see section 9), you can exempt the supply of: